Blatzheim/cognitive-wm-llm-mastersThesis/README.md

 # Cognitive Theory for Deliberate Reasoning
 ### Synthesizing Working Memory Architectures for Large Language Models

-*This thesis explores how cognitive working memory models can inform the design of reasoning mechanisms in Large Language Models, focusing on [Graph-of-Thought](https://github.com/spcl/graph-of-thoughts) as a tesbed.*
+*This thesis explores how cognitive working memory models can inform the design of reasoning mechanisms in Large Language Models, focusing on [Graph-of-Thought](https://github.com/spcl/graph-of-thoughts) as a testbed.*

 **Author:** Alexander Blatzheim
 **Institution:** Technical University of Munich (TUM)